mchiquier/musclesinaction/README.md

 ## Setup

-The expectation is that you unzip the MIA dataset in the same directory as the top-level musclesinaction folder and name it MIADatasetFinal.
+The dataset can be found at this link: https://musclesinaction.cs.columbia.edu/MIADataset.tar.

-The dataset can be found at this link: https://musclesinaction.cs.columbia.edu/MIADataset.tar
+Download it, and rename it to MIADatasetFinal.
+Place this folder in the same directory as the top-level musclesinaction folder.

 ## Training